 When you look at the time you have, and you’re looking at building your routines, make sure that self-care is the first routine on the list.
 Before the page-a-day, before the tweets and posts, pick one small but effective energy pick-up.

 Your small step might be a fifteen minute walk.
 Or a big glass of water.
 Or — God forbid — meditation.
-Something that is possibly irritating as hell going in, but you know in your gut will actually fuel the engine rather than simply let it cruise on fumes.
+Something that is possibly irritating going in, but you know in your gut will actually fuel the engine rather than simply let it cruise on fumes.

 Simple, but not easy.

-These are not glamorous, not sexy, and not fun.
+These steps are not glamorous, not sexy, and not fun.
 They seem painfully simple, and probably stuff you’ve read before.

 And a bonus tip: